Skip to content

 XVIII.3 · The Knowledge Structure of Luciditao

-Theory of Affects (§V): the inner accompaniment of finite agents as they unfold within Tao: existential tendency (AF1) is the generative mechanism of affects; joy (AF2) and suffering (AF3) are the basic affects; twenty-two affects are derived from the lucidity/obscuration framework; five propositions on affects (AP1AP5) give emotion a structural theoretical position.
-This is Luciditao’s blood.
+As a discipline, Luciditao comprises eight inseparable layers.
+But they are not eight subjects you must master before you may begin; they are eight places where your own life already presses against the same questions, whether or not you ever name them.
+The foundation is ontology (§I§III): the fundamental structure of reality as Tao, Pattern, and Mystery.
+Six postulates (Postulate 1Postulate 6) form the logical starting points; five theorems (T1T5) are the core conclusions derived from them.
+This is Luciditao’s skeleton.
+Next comes the Theory of Affects (§V): the inner accompaniment of finite agents as they unfold within Tao.
+Existential tendency (AF1) is the generative mechanism of affects; joy (AF2) and suffering (AF3) are the basic affects; twenty-two affects are derived from the lucidity/obscuration framework; and five propositions on affects (AP1AP5) give emotion a structural theoretical position.
 Without the Theory of Affects, ethics lacks psychological foundation and practice lacks inner motive force.

-Political affects and practice (§XII§XIII): how collective affects operate, and how to translate political philosophy into civic action.
-Political Affects extends the twenty-two individual affects into the political domain, diagnosing the new threats of algorithmic emotional manipulation; Political Practice explores the art of deliberation, civic self-defense, and institutional lucidity design.
+At the social scale, political philosophy (§X§XI) asks what social conditions make individual lucidity possible.
+Five political principles (PP1PP5) provide evaluative criteria, and a four-layer derivation moves from finitude, plurality, and interdependence to power, justice, freedom, and democracy.
+Political affects and practice (§XII§XIII) then explain how collective affects operate and how political philosophy becomes civic action.
+Political Affects extends the twenty-two individual affects into the political domain, diagnosing the new threats of algorithmic emotional manipulation; Political Practice explores deliberation, civic self-defense, and institutional lucidity design.
 This is the bridge from Luciditao’s study to its public square.

 XVIII.4 · Luciditao and Adjacent Fields

-With existentialist philosophy: Luciditao inherits existentialism’s core concern: the question of existential meaning cannot be outsourced to God, tradition, or theory.
+Luciditao is not isolated.
+It has clear relationships with several existing disciplines.
+In relation to existentialist philosophy, it inherits existentialism’s core concern: the question of existential meaning cannot be outsourced to God, tradition, or theory.
 But Luciditao does not accept existentialism’s keynote of anxiety, replacing it with lucidity as the fundamental mood9.
+In relation to process philosophy, Luciditao inherits process ontology and the concept of emergence from Whitehead (Postulate 2, Theorem T2), while maintaining more cautious agnosticism on the lower bound of panexperientialism.

 XVIII.5 · A Discipline Born for the AI Age